Interview: Dulquer Salmaan: I Don't Think My Father Will Ever Act With Me In A Film

 A. I don't think too much about acceptance.
 I believe if the film is good, people will watch it.
 'Karwaan' had Irrfan Khan in it.
 I don't know if I will do a film with just me and a newcomer because then, it's not really fair for me to do that at this time of my career.
 'The Zoya Factor' has Sonam Kapoor.
 Then, I can play my part and be in a film that people would watch. (laughs)

 If I were to debut again now completely where you have to pitch me to an audience that's a different kind of sell, I don't know how I would do that after 27 films.
-I like it if a film has a good production house, some known actors that are familiar to the audience.
+I like it if a film has a good production house, some known actors who are familiar to the audience.
 That helps better.

-Q. But down the south, there were so many films where you worked with a newcomer...
+Q. But down South, there were so many films where you worked with a newcomer...

 A. Yes, because that's my core market.
 I have worked over time to build that base.
 So now, I can take those risks.
 If people know that I do a certain quality of films, they will still at least come and give my film a chance.
 Whether it works or not, that's a different thing.
-Here, there's a large percentage of audience that doesn't know me or my work.
+Here, there's a large percentage of the audience that doesn't know me or my work.

 'It Will Be Unfair For Me To Call Myself A Struggling Actor In Bollywood'